speedbird620/Yet-another-simulator-chair/README.md

 ## Abstract

 This is an open source simulator project where an IKEA chair has been modified into a dual control joystick.
-The primary purpose is to offer a possibility to train students in for example Condor gliding flight simulatior.
+The primary purpose is to provide students with an opportunity to train, for example, using Condor gliding simulator.
 From the basic flight training, to fine tuning the art thermalling and cross country.
 All in reach for the reasonable DIY-handy individual.

-Note that the chair can easily be used for both motor and rotorcraft as well: you simply tighten the wing nut and neutralize the spring that simulates the gliders air brake return force.
+Note that the chair can easily be used for both motor and rotorcraft as well: you simply tighten the wing nut and neutralize the spring that simulates the glider´s air brake return force.

 ## Background

-This project is sprung from the disappointment of using a joystick bought from an electronics store for 120€.
+This project is sprang from the disappointment of using a joystick bought from an electronics store for 120€.
 Being a glider pilot for the last +30 years I do become annoyed when I can´t catch the thermals properly in the Condor gliding simulator.
 Or at least I blamed the joystick.

 I started to think outside the box: How can I do this better with a reasonable budget?
 This page is my answer to this question.

-After a few prototypes I landed in a solution where a control assembly is mounted on a chair.
+After a few prototypes, I arrived at a solution where a control assembly is mounted on a chair.
 The prototypes proved that adequate control was feasible with surprisingly good flight control dynamics: you tend to forget that you are in a simulator when using a VR-headset.

 _The first example in the prototype series during flight trials._